-WESTWOOD, Mass.—Six student-athletes from five programs were recognized when the New England Women's and Men's Athletic Conference (NEWMAC) announced its fall Sportsmanship Team award winners on Wednesday morning.
+WESTWOOD, Mass.—Six student-athletes from six programs were recognized when the New England Women's and Men's Athletic Conference (NEWMAC) announced its fall Sportsmanship Team award winners on Wednesday morning.

 The award is intended to recognize one student-athlete from each insitution in every sport that best demonstrates the ideals of the NEWMAC and its Code of Conduct, regardless of his/her overall performance or statistics for the season.

 Rodriguez enjoyed the best season of her cross country career recording three top-10 finishes in addition to placing 23rd at the NEWMAC Championship on November 3 and 65th overall at the NCAA New England Championship last Saturday at Bowdoin.
 Campbell put together a strong first year with the men's cross country program, which included posting a career-best time of 28:53 in the 8k at the NCAA regional meet last Saturday.

 A three-year starter in the midfield for the Babson field hockey team, Diamond produced one assist in 24 games this fall as the Green and White reached the second round of the NCAA Tournament.
 She played in 80 career matches and scored three goals to go along with six assists for 12 points as the Beavers won four consecutive NEWMAC regular season titles.
 Diamond will participate in the NFHCA Senior on Saturday in Manheim, Pa.